Tarik Cohen: 2018 season

 In Week 13 against the New York Giants, Cohen rushed for 30 yards and had 12 catches for 156 yards.
 On the final play of regulation, with the Bears down by seven points, Cohen was involved in a trick play to tie the game: at the Giants' one-yard line, quarterback Chase Daniel handed off to tight end Trey Burton, who lateraled the ball to Cohen.
 Noticing Daniel was covered, Cohen threw a pass to Anthony Miller for the touchdown.
 The Bears eventually lost 30–27 in overtime, but Cohen became the first player ever with at least 30 rushing yards, 150 receiving yards, and a passing touchdown in a game; his 156 receiving yards were the most by a Bears running back since at least 1960.

 Cohen finished the season with 444 rushing yards and three touchdowns to go along with 71 catches for 725 receiving yards and five receiving touchdowns, along with a league-leading 411 punt return yards.
 He was later named to the 2019 Pro Bowl roster and first-team All-Pro as a return specialist.
 Fellow teammates Khalil Mack, Eddie Jackson, and Kyle Fuller were also named first-team All-Pro.
 He received an overall grade of 71.6 from Pro Football Focus in 2018, which ranked as the 32nd highest grade among all qualifying running backs.
-The Bears won the NFC North and earned the #3-seed for the NFC Playoffs.
-In the Wild Card Round, against the Philadelphia Eagles, Cohen had three receptions for 27 yards in his playoff debut, a 16–15 loss.
+The Bears won the NFC North and earned the #3-seed for the National Football Conference Playoffs.
+In the Wild Card Round, against the Eagles, Cohen had three receptions for 27 yards in his playoff debut, a 16–15 loss.

-2019
+2019 season

 In Week 4 against the Minnesota Vikings, Cohen rushed five times for 11 yards and caught two passes for seven yards and his first receiving touchdown of the season in the 16–6 win.
 Overall, Cohen finished the 2019 season with 64 carries for 213 rushing yards to go along with 79 receptions for 456 receiving yards and three receiving touchdowns.

-2020
+2020 season

 On September 20, 2020, Cohen signed a three-year, $17.25 million contract extension with the Bears.
-In Week 3 against the Atlanta Falcons, Cohen was tackled on a punt return and suffered tears to his ACL and MCL, as well as a tibial plateau fracture.
+In Week 3 against the Atlanta Falcons, Cohen was knocked into on a fair catch and suffered tears to his ACL and MCL, as well as a tibial plateau fracture.
 He was placed on injured reserve two days after the game.

-2021–2022
+His season ended with 74 rushing yards on 14 attempts, and 41 receiving yards on six receptions.

+2021 season

 Cohen was placed on the reserve/physically unable to perform to start the season.
 He missed the entire 2021 season while recovering from the ACL injury he sustained the previous season.
 The Bears released Cohen on March 16, 2022.

+Free Agency

-On May 17, Cohen suffered a torn Achilles tendon during a training session which was being livestreamed from his Instagram account.
+On May 17, 2022, Cohen suffered a torn Achilles tendon during a training session that was being livestreamed from his Instagram account.

+On August 12, 2023, Cohen announced he was attempting an NFL comeback after being cleared to play.